Tandem clustering with invariant coordinate selection: Simulation study

 where $\mat{E}$ is the within-group sum of squares and cross-products matrix and $\mat{T}$ is the total sum of squares and cross-products matrix.
 The $\eta^{2}$ is a measure of discriminatory power commonly used in discriminant analysis (see, e.g., \citealp{mclachlan1992discriminant}; as well as \citealp{todorov2007robust}, for a robust version of Wilks' lambda).
 It is in the interval $[0, 1]$, with a higher value indicating better discriminatory power.

-After dimension reduction, we apply clustering methods to the obtained components in order to confirm the results on the discriminatory power.
-Our aim is not to compare clustering methods, hence we limit our study to five well-known methods: partitioning around medoids (PAM) \citep{kaufman2009finding}, $k$means \citep{hartigan1979algorithm}, t$k$means (a trimmed version of $k$means that identifies a specified proportion of observations as outliers) \citep{cuesta1997trimmed}, as well as model-based clustering with Gaussian mixtures \citep{fraley2002model} without allowing for noise (mclust) and with allowing for noise (rmclust).
-These clustering methods require specifying the number of clusters $k$ as an input, which we set equal to the true number of clusters $q$ to keep the simulations simple.
-As evaluation measure, we compute the adjusted Rand index (ARI) \citep{hubert1985comparing}, which has a maximum value of 1 in the case of perfect clustering and a value of 0 if the clustering is similar to a random assignment.
+After dimension reduction, we apply clustering methods to the obtained components to confirm the results on the discriminatory power.
+Our aim is not to compare clustering methods, hence for the most part we limit our study to five well-known methods: partitioning around medoids (PAM) \citep{kaufman2009finding}, $k$means \citep{hartigan1979algorithm}, t$k$means (a trimmed version of $k$means that identifies a specified proportion of observations as outliers) \citep{cuesta1997trimmed}, as well as model-based clustering with Gaussian mixtures \citep{fraley2002model} without allowing for noise (mclust) and with allowing for noise (rmclust).
+These clustering methods take the number of clusters $k$ as an input, which we set equal to the true number of clusters $q$ to keep the simulations simple.
+As an evaluation measure, we compute the adjusted Rand index (ARI) \citep{hubert1985comparing}, which has a maximum value of 1 in the case of perfect clustering, while a value of 0 is expected for a random cluster assignment.
 For comparison, we also apply the clustering methods to the simulated data without dimension reduction, in which case we standardize the data using the mean and standard deviation before $k$means, and we employ robust standardization using the median and median absolute deviation (MAD) before PAM and t$k$means.